CtrlK

 Completeness

-Clearly answers both what (backtest strategies, calculate metrics, generate curves, optimize parameters) AND when (explicit 'Use when' clause plus dedicated 'Trigger with phrases' section).
-Both components are explicit and well-defined.
+Clearly answers both 'what' (backtest strategies, calculate metrics, generate equity curves, optimize parameters) and 'when' (explicit 'Use when' clause plus a 'Trigger with phrases like' section listing specific trigger phrases).

 3 / 3